SteelCompendium/data-gen/Draw Steel Rules.md

 - 12–16: 6 corruption damage; slowed (EoT)
 - 17+: 9 corruption damage; slowed (EoT)

-### HEROIC ABILITIES
+#### HEROIC ABILITIES

-You channel a range of heroic abilities, all of them fueled by your essence.
+You channel a range of heroic abilities, all of them fueled by your essence

 #### 3-ESSENCE ABILITIES